system-f/fp-course/ops/README.md

 ## Make it so

 The following will download a VM image of Ubuntu and then provision it to build a desktop environment for Haskell development.
+Once it's provisioned, reload the machine, which will log you straight into a graphical environment.

 ```
 cd course
 vagrant up
+vagrant reload
 ```

 You should now see a virtual machine running Xubuntu.
 The course materials are checked out to